fengxia41103/myblog/content/workspace/openstack/baremetal provisioning.md

 # Preboote Execution Environment (PXE)

+Once we put BOOTP/DHCP and TFTP together, we will have an environment suitable for client to select PXE boot.
 Being such a core technology used widely in baremetal provisioning, the [Preboot Execution Environment (PXE) Specification Version 2.1][1] should be the first document to read.
 Honestly I'm amazed how well it was written, thought through, clearly defined, and neatly illustrated,